stevebuer/cs330-projects/homework1/README.md

 ### Descriptive Statistics and Simple Analytics

-I loaded several days worth of data into the database and then [asked Claude Sonnet](chat-transcripts/analysis-chat.md) to create python script for some basic analysis of the data.
-The text output of this [analysis script](analyze_dx_spots.py) is listed below.
+I loaded several days worth of data into the database and then [asked Claude Sonnet](chat-transcripts/chat-analysis.md) to create a python script for some basic analysis of the data.
+The text output of this [analysis script](analysis/analyze_dx_spots.py) is listed below.

 <pre>
 steve@kitsap:~/GITHUB/cs330-projects/homework1/analysis$ ./analyze_dx_spots.py --db ../dxcluster.db